merely-useful/py-rse/index.md

    Open `htmlcov/index.html` and click on `bin/collate.py` to view a coverage summary.
-   The lines of `process_files` that include the `raise OSError` and `open(fname, 'r')` commands should appear in green after clicking the green "run" box in the top left hand corner of the page.
+   The lines of `process_files` that include the `raise OSError` and `open(fname, 'r')` commands should appear in green after clicking the green "run" box in the top left-hand corner of the page.

 ### Exercise \@ref(errors-ex-catalog) {-}